Robbie English, Broker and REALTOR

 3. Electrical System Deficiencies

-4. HVAC System Malfunctions
+4. HVAC System Issues

 5. Foundation Issues

-6. Water Damage and Drainage Issues
+6. Water Damage and Drainage

 7. Pest Infestations

-8. Mold and Mildew
+8. Mold and Windows/Doors

-Related posts:
+Related Reading

-Filed Under: blog, First TIme Home Buyers, GBP, Home Buying, Home Inspection, Selling Your Home Tagged With: Real Estate Advice
+Filed Under: blog, First Time Home Buyers, GBP, Home Buying, Home Inspection, Selling Your Home Tagged With: Real Estate Advice

 Leave a Reply Cancel reply